mileslucey/movies_success_analysis/README.md

 * The "Analysis.ipynb" file is a Jupyter Notebook file that analyzes the data
 * All PNG files in the "Figures" folder are images of the graphs that the "Analysis.ipynb" file generates
 * All CSV files in the "Output" folder are the datasets that the "data_cleanup.ipynb" file generates
+## Data Extraction and Cleaning
+* A list of film IDs found on [Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata) is used to pull fresh data from [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction)
+* Data is cleaned in the following ways:
+      * Date columns are converted to datetime format
+      * The dataset contains a few rows with N/A'd metrics.
+These rows only make up a small percentage of the data so all rows with N/As are removed
+      * Movies shorter than one hour and longer than four hours generally represent films that are too different than those in the rest of the dataset.
+Therefore, films shorter than one hour and longer than four hours are removed
+      * Films with budgets less than $100,000 are either very old or are not films that many people commonly see and are thus too different from films in the rest of the dataset.
+Therefore, films with budgets less than $100,000 are removed
+      * All films that have 0 reviews are removed from the analysis
+      * Films released before the internet age generally have much fewer reviews than films released during the internet age.
+To prevent there from being inherent bias against older films, only movies released after 2005 are included in this analysis